JakeGads/Networking_Presentation/README.md

 ### Frameworks

 MVC is a model that is incorporated into many of the larger frameworks that we can use to easily setup our server infrastructure.
-Each framework is language dependent but there are many frameworks for an abundiance of langauges.
+Each framework is language dependent but there are many frameworks for an abundance of languages.

+<div style="page-break-after: always;"></div>

 - Python
   - Django ★